themysticsavages/cloudbot-discord/readme.md

 ## Usage

 To get all the commands, type `c.help`.
-For more detailed help, type a command `c.help.` and add a command name like `random`.
+For more detailed help, type `c.help.` and add a command name like `random`.

 ## Addons